corda/corda/docs/source/node-explorer.rst

     * Notary
     * Bank of Breakfast Tea    (*Issuer node* for GBP)
     * Bank of Big Apples       (*Issuer node* for USD)
-    * Alice                    (Participant node, for user Alice)
+    * Alice                    (*Participant node*, for user Alice)
-    * Bob                      (Participant node, for user Bob)
+    * Bob                      (*Participant node*, for user Bob)

 DemoBench will deploy all nodes with Corda's Finance CorDapp automatically, and allow you to launch an instance of Node Explorer for each.
-You will be logged into the Node Explorer automatically.
+You will also be logged into the Node Explorer automatically.

 When connected to an *Issuer* node, a user can execute cash transaction commands to issue and move cash to itself or other